robgarza/guessing_game/README.md

 # The Guessing Game
-The make file that created this readme.txt was run Fri Mar 26 13:24:06 EDT 2021
+The make file that created this readme.txt was run Fri Mar 26 13:30:37 EDT 2021
+Lines of code in the guessing game:
       31
-\This repository was made for an assignment in the Unix Workbench course on Coursera.
+This repository was made for an assignment in the Unix Workbench course on Coursera.